Autonomy: Theory and Practice

 Details

-The New York University Center for Bioethics and the New York Institute of Philosophy are pleased to invite submissions of abstracts for the inaugural ‘Autonomy: Theory and Practice’ workshop to be held at New York University on Friday and Saturday, October 3-4, 2025.
+The New York University Center for Bioethics and the New York Institute of Philosophy are pleased to present the inaugural ‘Autonomy: Theory and Practice’ workshop to be held at New York University on Friday and Saturday, October 3-4, 2025.

 The goal of the workshop is to bring together scholars working on theoretical approaches to autonomy with those seeking to better understand how autonomy and respect for autonomy manifest in practice.